Treasure Creek Antimony Project: Community Information & Feedback

 • We do not have any mining permits

-• We’re assessing the viability of a small-scale antimony mine at Treasure Creek and doing early assessments at Grant Mine.
+• We’re assessing the viability of a near-term small-scale antimony mine at Treasure Creek

-• Current works is low impact exploration activities
+• Current works is low-impact exploration activities - see presentation for more details

 The Pink Zones Show